Ivan the Terrible (1945 film): Development

-In May 1940, Sergei Eisenstein wrote to Minister of Cinematography Ivan Bolshakov about two screenplays he planned to co-write with Lev Sheinin.
-The first was about British World War I officer T. E. Lawrence, the second about the Beilis affair, the 1913 trial of a Jewish man who was falsely accused of killing a gentile boy.
-Additionally, Eisenstein had a film about Russian poet Alexander Pushkin in mind.
-When Bolshakov did not reply, Eisenstein and Sheinin wrote directly to Soviet leader Joseph Stalin on 31 December, expanding on their ideas for a Beilis film, but this project was rejected in January 1941.
-That month Eisenstein met with Andrei Zhdanov, Chairman of the Russian Supreme Soviet, who instead commissioned on Stalin's behalf a film about the Russian tsar Ivan IV, commonly known by his epithet "the Terrible".
+In May 1940, film director Sergei Eisenstein wrote to Minister of Cinematography Ivan Bolshakov about two screenplays he planned to co-write with Lev Sheinin.
+The first was about British World War I officer T. E. Lawrence and the second was about the Beilis affair, the 1913 trial of a Jewish man who was falsely accused of killing a gentile boy.
+Eisenstein also had a film about Russian poet Alexander Pushkin in mind.
+When Bolshakov did not reply, Eisenstein and Sheinin wrote directly to Soviet leader Joseph Stalin on 31 December, expanding on their ideas for the Beilis film, but this project was rejected in January 1941.
+That month Eisenstein met with Andrei Zhdanov, chairman of the Russian Supreme Soviet, who instead commissioned on Stalin's behalf a film about the Russian Tsar Ivan IV, commonly known by his epithet "the Terrible".

+To our benefactor it seems that up until now we have been too sentimental and that it is time to come to our senses.
+Peter the Great no longer appears to be an appropriate parallel.
+The new enthusiasm, openly professed, is for the Terrible tsar, the oprichnina and cruelty.
+New operas, plays and film scripts are being written on this topic.